ChrickeR/chricker.github.io/_posts/assignments/2023-09-11-first_principle.md

 As he broke down the problem, Boklöv identified the critical factor of minimizing air resistance to maximize flight distance.
 This profound insight gave birth to the V-style, where ski jumpers spread their skis in a V shape to reduce drag and soar to greater distances.
 The introduction of the V-style revolutionized ski jumping, challenging the established norms and pushing the boundaries of what was previously deemed possible.

-From Cooking to Innovation: The Sous Vide Method
+Culinary Precision: The Sous Vide Method

 First Principles Thinking extends its reach far beyond sports, encompassing a multitude of domains, including the culinary world.
 Picture the conventional method of cooking, reliant on the temperature of a flame or heat source.
 By questioning this traditional approach, chefs asked: "What are the fundamental principles of cooking?
 What are the core elements involved?"